serii07/projectscanner/README.md

 - **Coroutines**
 - **AndroidX Preferences Library**

-## License
-This project is licensed as Noncommercial.
-See the `LICENSE` file for details.

 ## Acknowledgments
 - [Code scanner library](https://github.com/yuriy-budiyev/code-scanner) for the logic of storing products in the product database
 - [Google ML Kit](https://developers.google.com/ml-kit) for barcode scanning capabilities.